Doldertal Apartment Houses

 The Doldertal Apartment Houses (Mehrfamilienhäuser Doldertal) are a group of modern apartment buildings in Doldertal, a suburb of Zürich on the slope of the Adlisberg mountain.
 The buildings were designed by architects Alfred Roth, Emil Roth, and reviewed by Marcel Breuer.
 They were built in 1936.

+They were commissioned by Sigfried Giedion, architectural historian, who was cofounder and first secretary-general of the Congrès International d'Architecture Moderne (CIAM) who would later be recruited, alongside Breuer, to the faculty of Harvard University at the behest of Walter Gropius.

 The complex has a steel-frame infrastructure and a projecting walls of glass windows.
 It has been described as a "tensile box notable for its tightness and control.

 The architectural model for the apartment complex is held in the permanent collection of the Museum of Modern Art in New York City.